weizh888/ProductImageSegmentation/README.md

   ```

 ### Download the Application

-To run a copy from the latest master branch in git you can clone the repository:
+To run a copy from the latest master branch in git, you can clone the repository:

 ```
 git clone git@github.com:weizh888/ProductImageSegmentation.git